Sardhendu/DeepFaceRecognition/README.md

    * *Classification*: A 128 dimension embedding(feature) is obtained per image using Face Net architecture.
 A linear SVC (Support Vector Machine) is used to classify a face.

    * *Test*: During test time we first detect and extract all the faces using haar cascade.
 We then obtained 128 dimension embedding using the updated weight and then classify a face using SVM stored model.

+### Get Started.
+Mod 1. config.py: The config.py file consist all the settings that includes input_data_path, model_path, output_data_path, net_params, trainable_feature_names and etc.

+Mod 2. generate_data.py: (../data_transformer/generate_data.py) This modules calls several functions inside the data_transformer folder.
+The ultimate goal for this modules is to create 10 fold cross validation batches and dump it in the respected path for the neural network model to pick up.

+Mod 3.
+RecognitionTuneParams.ipynb: The notebook allows you to play arround with different parameters and tune them based on average 10-fold accuracy and output probabilities.

+Mod 4. run.py: (../train_test/run.py): Once the batches are created using Mod 2 and parameters are decided using Mod 3, run.py trains the model again for the selected model params and stores a checkpoint in the disk.
+The checkpoints are used by the "Test" module to make predictions.

 ### Training Images
 ![alt text](https://github.com/Sardhendu/DeepFaceRecognition/blob/master/images/sample_training_image/37.jpg)